awendland/reddit-wallpaper/README.md

 reddit-wallpaper*
 =================

-Download pictures from from various subreddits of [Reddit](https://reddit.com) in order to be cycled through as desktop wallpapers.
+Download pictures from from various subreddits ([Reddit](https://reddit.com)) to be cycled through as desktop wallpapers.

 * This program is heavily based off of [reddit-background](https://github.com/rconradharris/reddit-background) by [@rconradharris](https://github.com/rconradharris).